biankamarkovic/biankamarkovic.github.io/_posts/2025-01-26-cnn-fruit-classification.md

 In a full network (i.e. where Dropout is not being applied) each of the combinations of neurons becomes quite specific at what it represents, at least in terms of predicting the output.
 At a high level, if we were classifying pictures of cats and dogs, there might be some linked combination of neurons that fires when it sees pointy ears and a long tongue.
 This combination of neurons becomes very tuned into its role in prediction, and it becomes very good at what it does - but as is the definition of overfitting, it becomes too good - it becomes too rigidly aligned with the training data.

-If we *drop out* neurons during training, *other* neurons need to jump in fill in for this particular role of detecting those features.
+If we *drop out* neurons during training, *other* neurons need to fill in for this particular role of detecting those features.
 They essentially have to come in at late notice and cover the ignored neurons job, dealing with that particular representation that is so useful for prediction.

 Over time, with different combinations of neurons being ignored for each mini-batch of data - the network becomes more adept at generalising and thus is less likely to overfit to the training data.
 Since no particular neuron can rely on the presence of other neurons, and the features with which they represent - the network learns more robust features, and are less susceptible to noise.